alv2017/synchronous-block/README.md

 In order to measure the response time of a single endpoint we will send 100 consecutive requests to the endpoint and calculate the average response time.

-The major goal at this stage is to set-up correctly the server side logging.
+The major goal at this stage is to set up correctly the server side logging.

 For server side logging we will be using the `asgi-logging-middleware` package, however you can use any other package of your choice, or create a logging middleware of your own.